-This CLMP has considered the relevant State Government and City of Tea Tree Gully plans, policies and legislation about the conservation, development and use of the land that falls within the CLMP.
-Where relevant these will be considered when contemplating management and future development of the Turramurra Recreation Centre.
+This CLMP has considered the relevant state government and City of Tea Tree Gully plans, policies and legislation about the conservation, development and use of the land that falls within this CLMP.
+Where relevant these will be considered when contemplating management and future development of Tilley Recreation Park.